97harsh/97harsh.github.io/_posts/2023-03-13-linear-programming.md

 title: Solving simple problems with Linear Programming
 description: This post is to demonstrate how to formulate the given problem into objectives and constraints with a problem that can be solved using linear programming
 type: blog
+meta_description: "Learn how to solve simple problems using linear programming by formulating objectives and constraints.
+This post provides an example problem that demonstrates the process of using linear programming to optimize solutions.
+Read on to discover more about this mathematical technique and how it can be applied to various problems."

 tags: ["Route-Optimization"]
 ---